 In 1978 Jayne Mazzarella was a nurse working at Women’s General Hospital in Cleveland, treating alcoholic women.
 It was in this work that Jayne began to recognize that women became addicted and recovered differently than men.
 It was within the wards of Women’s General Hospital that she established Merrick Hall – a tiny four-bed treatment program for female alcoholics.
 But she knew this wouldn’t be enough to meet the need.

-In the late 1970s, Jane Mazzarella, a nurse working at Cleveland’s Women’s General Hospital, began to recognize the prevalence of substance abuse among her patients.
-A strong advocate with ties to the recovery community, Ms. Mazzarella mustered the financial, political and grassroots support necessary to open a ten bed women’s halfway house in 1978 .
-Hitchcock was originally housed in a home on Magnolia Drive donated by the Hitchcock family.
-The need for expanded space and treatment options exploded throughout the 1980s with the advent of crack cocaine.
-Through the continuing efforts of Ms. Mazzarella and the agency’s board, staff and volunteers, the agency purchased the former St. Mary’s Seminary on Ansel Road in Cleveland’s near east side from the Cleveland Catholic Diocese in 1992.
+A strong advocate with strong ties to the recovery community, Ms. Mazzarella mustered the financial, political, and grassroots support necessary to open a ten bed women’s halfway house (Hitchcock House) in 1979.
+The home, donated by the Hitchcock family, was located on Magnolia Drive in University Circle.
+The need for expanded space and treatment options surged during the 1980s as the country saw the rise of addiction to “crack” cocaine, and locally HCFW was one of the first agencies to provide treatment to cocaine addicted women.
+Through the leadership of Ms. Mazzarella and the agency’s board, staff, and volunteers, HCFW purchased the former St. Mary’s Seminary on Ansel Road from the Cleveland Catholic Diocese in 1992.